 - Expectation of being perfect or an overnight success.
 While many people aspire to achieve perfection, life can get in the way!
 So, to avoid disappointment, strive instead for 70-90% “perfection” in keeping up your diet and fitness plan.
 You can start off by allowing for as many as 4-5 “cheat meals” per week, then reducing them as you become acclimated to dieting.
 Cheat meals are better than a cheat day because they may turn into multiple cheat days, then weeks and so on.
 It is much easier to get back on track after a meal or two then days or weeks.
 If you know you have a wedding, dinner date or family get together coming up, you can use those occasions for your “cheat meals”.
 Making a mistake or having a “cheat meal” has no impact on your long-term eating habits.
 You won’t get it right all the time.
 After all, you didn’t put the weight on yesterday, or suddenly become less fit overnight.
 So, give yourself a break, don’t get frustrated, or beat yourself up, just get back on that preverbal horse.

 - Not having a balanced approach to diet and exercise.
 By placing too much emphasis on either diet or physical fitness while neglecting the other will hamper your success; your results and progress will suffer.
-Studies show that the most effective way to help your body build lean mass and lose fat is through regular strength training AND a nutritious diet.
+Studies and gyms in Allentown show that the most effective way to help your body build lean mass and lose fat is through regular strength training AND a nutritious diet.